- Field Stipend Program-BHWET

 Applicants are required to submit a résumé, professional statement, three confidential reference letters (two academic references and one professional reference) and transcripts.
 Applicants are also required to complete an interview.
 Additional factors considered in determining an applicant's eligibility include academic achievement, strength of the undergraduate program attended, work experience, previous graduate degrees, motivation, leadership and service.

-Applicants must have a master's degree in social work or a related field from an accredited college or university, a minimum cumulative GPA of 3.0.
+Applicants must have a master's degree conferred in behavior analysis, education, or psychology, or (b) conferred in a degree program in which the candidate completed a BACB approved course sequence from an accredited college or university, with a minimum cumulative GPA of 3.0.

 Students may be asked to undergo a criminal background check or drug screening to secure placements at certain practicum sites.
 In addition, Saint Louis University requires all full-time graduate and professional students to have basic health insurance coverage.